finos/code-scanning/README.md

 - If the change affects the _build descriptor_ (i.e. the list of downstream dependencies may have been updated), the list should be checked against the (public) list of CVEs.
 - If that scan returns a negative response, the change ***must** be rejected.
 - To achieve such behaviour, [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) is mandatory.
-- If the change affects the rest of the code, SAST should kick in; _this part is still work in progress_.
+- If the change affects the rest of the code, a static code analysis should kick in; there are specific tools for this tasks, read more below.

 ### Proactive
 _A newly discovered CVE that is affecting a downstream library makes the current code vulnerable._